-Literacy status of the study area villages is presented in Figure 5.7 and it suggests that the average literacy rate in study area villages (56.55%) is lower than that observed at the District level (75.49%).
-Highest and lowest literacy rates were observed in Joram (78.33%) and Simatshol (50.4%) villages respectively.
-The average female literacy rate (53.2%) was also found to be quite low in study area villages.
-A general trend of education level attainment in study area as observed during consultation is that mostly teenagers drop out after secondary school and key reasons for this high drop-out rate is the weak economic conditions of the families as well as lack of quality education facilities.
+Literacy status of the study area villages is presented in Figure 5.6 and it suggests that the average literacy rate in the study area villages (i.e., 77.37 %), which is higher than that observed at the State level (77.13 %).
+A general trend of education level attainment in study area as observed during consultation is that mostly teenagers drop out after Secondary School and key reasons against this higher drop-out rate were economic conditions of the families as well as lack of quality education facilities in the area.

-Figure 5.7 Literacy profile of the study area villages
+Figure 5.6 Literacy profile of the study area villages